ctorrisi/franklin/README.md

 ## Friendly?

 * minimal dependencies (only depends on [aws-api])
-* interact with clojure data types
+* idiomatic clojure
-* provide table-centric queries and persistence operations
+* table-centric query and persistence operations
-* provide sensible defaults
+* sensible defaults
-* simple **and** easy
+* simple _and_ easy

 ## Non-goals

 * Supporting legacy operations
-* Full API coverage
+* Coverage of all operations

 Use [aws-api] for legacy operations and operations not related to queries or persistence.

+> Franklin, my dear, I don't give a damn

 ## Operations